GabeScott/standard-works-vault/General Conference/1987 October - Overcoming Challenges along Life’s Way.md

 W. H. Auden wrote of suffering and of the world’s indifference:

-About suffering they were never wrong,
+>About suffering they were never wrong,

-The Old Masters: how well they understood
+>The Old Masters: how well they understood

-Its human position; how it takes place
+>Its human position; how it takes place

-While someone else is eating or opening a window or
+>While someone else is eating or opening a window or

-just walking dully along
+>just walking dully along

-(“Musée des Beaux Arts,” in W. H. Auden: Collected Poems, ed.
-Edward Mendelson, New York: Random House, 1976, pp. 146–47).
+>

 So it is with most of our personal suffering.
 The world goes on about us as if nothing out of the ordinary were happening.
 However, within the bonds of sisterhood in the Church, hopefully it will be different.

 One of our daughters and her family recently suffered a tragedy.
 Their house burned down, leaving little in the place of all their worldly possessions.
 The blessing was that even though five of their six children were at home, their two teenage sons remembered the training they had been given, picked up the little ones, and ran from the house.
 All were safe.
 And they felt great comfort from their ward and neighborhood, who rallied around with food, clothing, and offers of help.
-Such a blessing it is to belong to “the household of God” (Eph.
-2:19).
+Such a blessing it is to belong to “the household of God” ([[Ephesians 2.19|Eph.
+2:19]]).
 No one simply turned away or sailed calmly on.

-For this family, as for others who experience trials and grief, love and help were extended, along with priesthood blessings and the assurance from the Father of us all that “blessed are they who are faithful and endure, whether in life or in death, for they shall inherit eternal life” (D&C 50:5).
-They have the same promise given to Joseph that “thine adversity and thine afflictions shall be but a ... moment” (D&C 121:7).
+For this family, as for others who experience trials and grief, love and help were extended, along with priesthood blessings and the assurance from the Father of us all that “blessed are they who are faithful and endure, whether in life or in death, for they shall inherit eternal life” ([[D&C 50.5|D&C 50:5]]).
+They have the same promise given to Joseph that “thine adversity and thine afflictions shall be but a … moment” ([[D&C 121.7|D&C 121:7]]).

 May we never be indifferent, sisters, to the suffering of others.
 May we be sensitive to those about us who are hurting for whatever reason.

-May we, when the trials are our own, look up with “a perfect brightness of hope” (2 Ne.
-31:20) in the Lord Jesus Christ and say, as did Paul:
+May we, when the trials are our own, look up with “a perfect brightness of hope” ([[2 Nephi 31.20|2 Ne.
+31:20]]) in the Lord Jesus Christ and say, as did Paul:

 “We are troubled on every side, yet not distressed; we are perplexed, but not in despair;

-“Persecuted, but not forsaken; cast down, but not destroyed” (2 Cor.
-4:8).
+“Persecuted, but not forsaken; cast down, but not destroyed” ([[2 Corinthians 4.8|2 Cor.
+4:8]]).

 Death and adversity come to us all, but so does life everlasting!

-Above the rest these words we’ll tell—
+>Above the rest these words we’ll tell—

-All is well!
+>All is well!
+>

 I bear you my testimony that the gospel is true, that we are led today by a prophet and by the priesthood of God.
 May we heed their counsel as we meet our personal challenges and help others to do so, I pray in the name of Jesus Christ, amen.